wired-labs/docs/docs/index.md

 :::info

-Currently, the Wired only supports Lens Protocol on the **Polygon Mumbai Testnet**.
-You can visit the [Polygon Faucet](https://faucet.polygon.technology/) to get some free testnet MATIC.
+The Wired is currently in beta, and is live on the **Arbitrum Goerli Testnet**.
+You can visit the [Arbitrum Goerli Faucet](https://faucet.triangleplatform.com/arbitrum/goerli) to get some free testnet ETH.

 :::